phun-ky/phun-ky.github.io/src/assets/posts/2006-08-08-mod_rewrite-made-easy.md

 tags: [how-to, mod_rewrite, php, semantic urls]
 ---

-Lately I have been trying to make all my links to look so pretty that even art critics could say something nice about them, and to make it easier for visitors to remember my links.
-And believe me, it is actually easier than it seems.

 How?
-Well, the solution to this problem was the use of
+Well, the solution to this problem was the use of [mod_rewrite](https://httpd.apache.org/docs/2.4/mod/mod_rewrite.html).
-<a class="ph" target="_blank" rel="noopener noreferrer" href="">mod_rewrite</a>.

 I am not going to explain to you what it is in depth, but basically, it rewrites URI's and also makes it easier for search engines to find your pages.
 A little